saa-ts-dacs/dacs/part_I/chapter_2/6_name_of_creators.md

 Commentary: For archival materials, the creator is typically the corporate body, person, or family responsible for an entire body of materials.
 However, a creator can also be responsible for the intellectual or artistic content of a single item, as in the writer of a letter or the painter of a portrait.
 A collector or compiler of materials (e.g., Vietnam War memorabilia, letters of presidents of the United States, or materials relating to suffragettes) is considered the creator of the collection.

 This element provides rules for determining which entities need to be documented as creators.
 The names selected in this process can also serve as access points—index terms by which users can search for and locate relevant archival materials.
-The use of the names of creators as access points enables researchers to gain access to an institution’s holdings and provides a means of linking all records created by a particular person, family, or corporate body.
+The use of the names of creators as access points enables researchers to gain access to an institution's holdings and provides a means of linking all records created by a particular person, family, or corporate body.
 The selection of access points is discussed in the Overview of Archival Description.

 Repositories should standardize the formation of creator names to ensure that the name is identical each time it is used in a descriptive system and that each person, family, or corporate body has a heading that applies to it alone.
 Repositories are encouraged to employ recognized standardized vocabularies (e.g., _Library of Congress Authorities_) and formulate nominal access points according to established rules, such as those found in AACR2 or RDA.